Jordeks/jabber-frontend/NOTES.md

 [X] handle displaying errors in create action creator [X] handle displaying errors in edit action creator
-[] I'M SORRY JORDLES I BROKE YOUR BEAUTIFUL POPUP PLEASE HALP ME FIX (it no longer closes) [] use auth to have a current_user
+[] I'M SORRY JORDLES I BROKE YOUR BEAUTIFUL POPUP PLEASE HALP ME FIX (it no longer closes) -it closes if the inspect is closed...weird...
+  -might want to add close on submit somehow
+  -why when close #messanger in url??
+[] use auth to have a current_user
 [] make message form sticky bottom
 [] use React library (moments? -- no Luxon? idk) for date formatting